-This book contains eleven lessons, so if you're teaching a 15-session course, you can spend extra time on some of the more difficult topics and time-consuming lessons.
-The lessons that deserve at least two class sessions are Lesson 2 on creating graphics, Lesson 4 on animation, and Lesson 6 on interactive navigation.
-Depending on the focus of your course, you can spend the remaining extra session on Lesson 5, which covers shape tweening and masking; Lesson 7, which covers video and sound; or Lessons 8 or 9, which covers more advanced ActionScript.
-If you want to cover new publishing options, such as exporting content to HTML5 and JavaScript, or publishing AIR apps for mobile devices, you can spend more time on Lessons 10 and 11.
+This book contains ten lessons, so if you're teaching a 15-session course, you can spend extra time on some of the more difficult topics and time-consuming lessons.
+The lessons that deserve at least two class sessions are Lesson 2 on creating graphics, Lessons 4 and 5 on animation, and Lesson 7 on interactive navigation.
+Depending on the focus of your course, you can spend the remaining extra session on Lesson 6, which covers shape tweening and masking; or Lesson 9, which covers video and sound.
+If you want to cover new publishing options, such as exporting content to HTML5 and JavaScript, or publishing AIR apps for mobile devices, you can spend more time on Lessons 10.

-For beginners, the lessons that should be covered, at an absolute minimum, are Lesson 1, which acquaints the students to the interface and the concept of the Timeline; Lesson 4, which covers motion tweening; and Lesson 6, which deals with interactivity, the button symbol, and ActionScript.
+For beginners, the lessons that should be covered, at an absolute minimum, are Lesson 1, which acquaints the students with the interface and the concept of the Timeline and Lesson 4, which covers motion tweening.